 Prerequisite: PHO 1022.

-This course will provide students with an understanding of the theoretical, critical, and professional concepts in contemporary photography.
-Topics may include but are not limited to, how the roles of philosophy, art history, science, technology, literature, psychology, marketing, consumer trends and consumption are relevant to photography and the various genres within the field.
-Students will broaden their understanding of these issues through readings, lectures, discussions, assignments, critiques, and presentations by professionals within the field.
+This course will explore photographic careers and theoretical, critical, and professional concepts in contemporary photography.
+Topics may include, but are not limited to, how the roles of philosophy, art history, science, technology, literature, psychology, marketing, consumer trends and consumption are relevant to photography and the various genres within the field.
+Students will have the opportunity to broaden their understanding of these issues through readings, lectures, discussions, assignments, critiques, and presentations by professionals within the field.

 Prerequisite: PHO 2022.

-This course covers advanced digital photographic processes which may include: control systems for exposure, capture, editing, color profiling, calibration, and image presentation.
-Students will gain advanced digital image editing skills and workflow methodology.
+This course covers digital photographic retouching and post processes which may include: control systems for editing, image manipulation, color profiling, calibration, and image presentation.
+Students will gain digital image editing, retouching, post processing skills and an understanding of workflow methodology.

 Prerequisite: PHO 2022 or permission of the instructor.